What charges does Donald Trump face in the classified documents case?

 US attorney general Merrick Garland subsequently appointed special counsel Jack Smith to preside over all criminal matters relating to Mr Trump, including the classified documents investigation, on 22 November.

-After the unsealing of the indictment last month, Mr Trump was arrested and arraigned in federal court in Miami on 13 June, where he entered a not guilty plea before resuming his attacks on both Joe Biden and Mr Smith from the podium and on social media.
+After the unsealing of the indictment, Mr Trump was arrested and arraigned in federal court in Miami on 13 June, where he entered a not guilty plea before resuming his attacks on both Joe Biden and Mr Smith from the podium and on social media.

 The First World War-era law predates the classification of government documents but makes it a crime to willfully retain sensitive information that could be of use to foreign adversaries.